 Causes of hand, foot and mouth disease in children

-Hand, foot and mouth disease is an acute infectious disease that can be transmitted directly from person to person with typical symptoms being the appearance of blisters in the mouth, palms, soles, knees and buttocks.
+Hand, foot and mouth disease is an acute infectious disease that can be transmitted directly from person to person with typical symptoms being the appearance of blisters in the mouth, palms, soles of the feet, knees and buttocks.

-Hand, foot and mouth disease can spread rapidly in the community.
+Hand, foot and mouth disease has the potential to spread rapidly in the community.

-Classification of levels of hand, foot and mouth disease
+Classification of hand, foot and mouth disease levels

 Hand, foot and mouth disease is divided into 4 levels.
 Depending on the symptoms and severity of hand, foot and mouth disease, it is classified into the following levels: